 Episodes 2000 and 2001 had scenes recorded at the Queen Elizabeth Maternity Hospital in Birmingham, the Harvey’s front room set was taken to a hall at the hospital in order for ATV to record Sheila giving birth on the living room floor with Meg acting as mid-wife and using a newborn – Karen Fruze – as the on-screen baby.

 In 1973 St Anne’s Road in Cradley Heath, and a long-demolished house, were a major part of a storyline, as was the adjoining foundry as Wilf Harvey wandered back to his youth.
 The many sequences also featured Jill, Stan and Sheila Harvey.
+In the same year Winchmore Vale features when Sandy and Kay go for a picnic.

 In 1974 several sequences were shot at Birmingham’s Bull Ring outdoor market featuring stall holder Mike Hawkins played by Jeffery Holland of Hi-De-Hi fame.
 These scenes aired from episode 2117 onwards in the summer of ’74.
 The storyline saw Sheila (Sonia Fox) start working with Mike on the stall.